SyedGMohammed75/ShieldAI-bot/README.md

 <br/>

 > **450 million informal workers in India lose their income when it rains.**
-> ShieldAI covers them through a simple chat — no forms, no agents, no friction.
+> ShieldAI protects them through a simple chat — no forms, no agents, no friction.

 <br/>